davidholiday/ALTk/README.md

 * **vectorBall** -- Balls that bounce around the window.
 Not managed by JBox2D.
 * **gravityBall** -- 'Planet' ball in the center of the screen to which all other elements are attracted.
 'Planet' ball is movable via mouse.
 Not managed by JBox2D.
-* **spaceWar** -- Simple (and incomplete) asteroids-like simulation.
+* **spacewar** -- Simple (and incomplete) asteroids-like simulation.
 No collision detection.
 Ship can fly around via arrow keys (up for thrust, right/left to turn).
 Ship thruster effect made using a particle system.
 Not managed by JBox2D.
 * **bounce2** -- Click mouse anywhere in the window to create a stream of randomly generated bouncy balls.
 First demo managed by JBox2D so collision detection is present.

 ### how to make your own demos